Policies and Procedures

 Housing Contracts, Rooms and Room/Suitemates

 All first-time college students younger than 21 years old as of the official opening day of the applicable academic year and who are enrolled for more than six credit hours are required to reside in University-operated housing.
-A student is considered a first-time student regardless of when they graduated from high school if they are enrolling at the University for the first time and have not previously attended another college or university (taking part in college-level classes, testing or summer sessions during high school are not considered enrollment).
+A student is considered a first-time college student as long as they have not enrolled at a college after high school graduation, regardless of when they graduated from high school.

 First-time college students younger than 21 years old who wish to live somewhere other than in University-operated housing must submit a Housing Policy Exemption Request.
 Additional information may be required before an exemption may be granted.